-Single or dual socket Intel 2.6 GHz CPUs with a total of at least 8 physical cores or better [12 physical cores preferred).
+Single or dual socket Intel 2.6GHz (or 3.0 or higher if possible) CPUs with a total of at least 8 physical cores or better (12 physical cores preferred).
 The latest CPUs in the Intel Xeon Scalable Processor series should be considered when investing in new hardware.